victorgeel/CodespaceSSH/Readme.md

-## 🧸GitHub Codespaces and connecting from Termux on Android:
+## 🧸GitHub Codespaces and connecting from Termux on Android:🧸

 ### Fork my blank repo
 [github](https://github.com/codespaces)
-### You didn't any development level.
+### You didn't need any codeing level.

 # Setting Up SSH Server in GitHub Codespaces